 As a result, preparing for exams such as JEE, NEET alongside your board exams may seem like moving a mountain.
 Especially, because it’s crucial that you clear the boards and competitive exams to pursue your dream career.

 The preparation process can be challenging but not impossible when you know how to manage your time for studies.
 It’s fairly simple, all you have to do is use productivity techniques for time management.
+Also, Learning how to overcome exam fear helps in improving your overall performance.

 A popular productivity technique, where you begin a task by setting your timer to 25 or 50 minutes.
 This is called one Pomodoro.
 Then, you start studying a topic or solving a problem for the said time.
 Once you complete your task, you take a break for 5 or 10 minutes respectively.
 You then resume your task by setting the timer again.
 After three Pomodoros, you take a longer break of 20 or 40 minutes.
 This technique will keep you focussed and teach you how to manage time effectively.